vamsikris7000/Dr.pravina-website/NETLIFY_DEPLOYMENT_GUIDE.md

 Functions are automatically deployed with your frontend.
 No separate deployment needed.

 ### 3. **Environment Variables**
-Set these in your Netlify dashboard:
+Set these in your Netlify dashboard (see Frontend section above for complete list):
 ```
 MONGODB_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret_key